-LEADERS:...before taking someone through this paper, review the two key introductory MINISTRY PAPERS: 'the ministry training church' and 'meeting one to one'.
+LEADERS:...before taking someone through this paper, review the two key introductory MINISTRY PAPERS:

 Our church has two main 'arms': small groups & ministry teams.
 This 'joining a ministry team' paper relates to the ministry teams arm.
 It's designed to help your small group leader introduce you to our ministry teams.
 It also offers a process for thinking through which ministry team you might join.